 This way we can walk them through any problems or opportunities they have.

 For added accountability, we send them an email every Sunday noting their progress in the membership.

 We wanted to make it easy to generate leads from engagement.
 This way participants have an incentive to post more.
-My co-founder, Houston Golden and our kick-ass developer, Zak, built this Chrome extension that extracts emails and profile data from people who comment or like posts.
+We the help of my team, at BAMF, we built this Chrome extension that extracts emails and profile data from people who comment or like posts.

 It can also scrape entire LinkedIn search queries.

 To take it one step further, we added this Chrome extension that auto-connects with personalized messages to people based on their LinkedIn URLs.
 This helps warm outbound email and generate immediate leads.

 None of this would help if we didn't include copy templates for cold email and LinkedIn messaging.

 We can't put those here because they're the secret sauce of the membership.